Tailslide/Left4Translate/README.md

 3. Copy `config/config.sample.json` to `config/config.json`
 4. Add your Google Cloud Translation API key to `config.json`
 5. Configure your screen settings in `config.json`

+### Building Executable

+To create a standalone executable:

+1. Install PyInstaller: `pip install pyinstaller`
+2. Build the executable: `pyinstaller Left4Translate.spec`

+The executable will be created in the `dist` directory.
+All required resources (fonts, config samples, etc.) are automatically included in the build.

 ## Configuration